What is a gamma squeeze?

 With tech stocks, the T. Rowe Price Global Technolgy Fund ( NASDAQ:PRGTX) and the Janus Henderson Global Technology mutual funds have performed well this year.
 Though they’re in the same sector, the T. Rowe Price fund has been singularly praised as of the best mutual funds of the decade.

 The T. Rowe Price Global Technology Fund “invests primarily in companies we expect to generate a majority of revenue from development, advancement, and user of technology.”
-With that mission statement, the fund has an annual return of 12% with its tech holdings like Facebook and Netflix.
+With that mission statement, the fund had an annual return of 12% as of 2020 with its tech holdings like Facebook and Netflix.

-Facebook is a holding that helps the T. Rowe Price fund become a top mutual fund.
+Facebook was a holding that helped the T. Rowe Price fund become a top mutual fund.
 As part of the fund, Facebook earned $17.
 74 billion in its Q1 2020 earnings.

 With online shopping growing, Facebook is pushing for more profits with Shops, an upcoming marketplace on the social networking site.